iotaledger/iota.js/README.md

 ## Joining the discussion

-If you want to get involved in the community, need help with getting set up, have any issues or just want to discuss IOTA, Distributed Registry Technology (DRT), and IoT with other people, feel free to join our [Discord](https://discord.iota.org/).
+If you want to get involved in the community, need help with getting set up, have any issues or just want to discuss IOTA, feel free to join our [Discord](https://discord.iota.org/).